aftergracepoint1/aftergracepoint.github.io/what-is-gracepoint.md

 cover-img: https://i.imgur.com/TpoVjHb.jpg
 ---

-Gracepoint is a Southern Baptist church that started in Berkeley, California in 2006 and has since expanded to ~100 sites across the United States.
-Gracepoint primarily plants churches in college towns.
+Gracepoint started in 1991 as Berkland Baptist Church in Berkeley, California, as a church in the Southern Baptist Convention denomination.
+The church changed its name to Gracepoint in 2006 when Ed and Kelly Kang split from the founders.
+Gracepoint has since expanded to ~100 sites, primarily in college towns.

 It runs various on-campus student groups such as Acts2Fellowship (A2F), Koinonia, Klesis, MakeNew, International Graduate Student Ministry (IGSM), Visiting Scholar Ministry (VSM), and many more.